rpearce/robertwpearce.com/src/notes/2023-03-20-one-does-not-simply-install-ghcup-on-mac-m1.md

 GHCup through its interface conflicted with the Homebrew install.
 Instead, I will use the installer found on [the GHCup page](https://www.haskell.org/ghcup/).

-## The library I'll try to build
+## The library I tried to build

-The example library I'll try building today is my URI slug library, [slugger](https://github.com/rpearce/slugger).
+The example library I tried building was my URI slug library, [slugger](https://github.com/rpearce/slugger).

 ## Installing GHCup